Skip to content

 If you are concerned that your house’s water main or plumbing may be exposing you to lead, it’s best to contact your water utility company or a licensed plumber.
 A professional can determine if any water lines have lead pipes and if so, what the next steps are.

 No, pencil lead is not poisonous and is not made out of lead at all.
 Pencil lead is made from a soft mineral called graphite that is bound together with wax and clay.
+You can read more about pencil graphite in our blog here.
+Some architectural or older refillable pencils may contain lead, if you are unsure call 1-800-222-1222 for further assistance.

 Lead Poisoning Symptoms